Multidimensional singular control and related Skorokhod problem: sufficient conditions for the characterization of optimal controls: Problem formulation and main result

-Indeed, it is possible to show that the value function $V$ is finite and it is a convex solution in $W_{loc}^{2;\infty}(D)$ of the Hamilton-Jacobi-Bellman (HJB, in short) equation where $ \mathcal{L}V(x):= \bar{b}(x) DV(x) + \frac{1}{2} \sum_{i=1}^d \bar{\sigma}^2(x_i) V_{x_i x_i}(x), \ x \in D, $ is the generator of the uncontrolled SDE \eqref{SDE dynamics uncontrolled}.
+Indeed, the value function $V$ is finite and it is a convex solution in $W_{loc}^{2;\infty}(D)$ of the Hamilton-Jacobi-Bellman (HJB, in short) equation where $ \mathcal{L}V(x):= \bar{b}(x) DV(x) + \frac{1}{2} \sum_{i=1}^d \bar{\sigma}^2(x_i) V_{x_i x_i}(x), \ x \in D, $ is the generator of the uncontrolled SDE \eqref{SDE dynamics uncontrolled}.
 For completeness, a proof of this result is provided in Appendix \ref{appendix auxiliary results} (see Theorem \ref{theorem V sol HJB}).
 During the proof of Theorem \ref{theorem V sol HJB}, the convergence of a certain penalization method is studied: This convergence will be a useful tool in many of the proofs in this paper.

 Define next the \emph{waiting region} $\mathcal{W}$ as

 and notice that, by the $W_{loc}^{2;\infty}$-regularity of $V$, $\mathcal{W}$ is an open subset of $D$.
 Also, for each $z\in \mathbb{R}^{d-1}$, we define the sets In the sequel, the closure of $\mathcal{W}$ (resp.\ $\mathcal{W}_1 (z)$) in $D$ (resp.\ $D_1(z)$) will be denoted by $\overline{\mathcal{W}}$ (resp.\ $\overline{\mathcal{W}}_1 (z)$).
 We state here a technical lemma, whose proof is given in Appendix \ref{appendix proof propositions kruk}. \begin{lemma} For any ${x}=({x}_1, {z}) \in D$, with ${z} \in \mathbb{R}^{d-1}$, the set $\mathcal{W}_1(z)$ is a nonempty open interval; in particular, $\mathcal{W}$ is nonempty. \end{lemma}